zaz003-cyber/lol_sports-analysis/README.md

   frameborder="0">
 </iframe>

-After completing the permutation test, I received a p-value greater than 0.05.
+After completing the permutation test, I received a p-value = **0.7142**， it is greater than 0.05.
 Thus, we fail to reject the null hypothesis.
 This shows no strong statistical evidence of a difference in the model's predictive accuracy between teams with and without an opening monetary advantage.
 Based on this analysis, the model appears to be fair under this grouping standard.